MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/identify-service-cause-unexpected-costs.md

 ---
-title: Why the log analytics workspace costs increased unexpectedly
+title: Why the Log Analytics workspace costs increased unexpectedly
 description: Describes how to investigate daily billing anomalies and identify the source of excessive charges by using detailed usage reports. ms.date: 07/01/2024 ms.reviewer: neghuman